DavidDTessier/gcp-certifications/Security Engineer/README.md

 **Default network**
 Unless you choose to disable it, each new project starts with a default network.
 The default network is an auto mode VPC network with pre-populated firewall rules.

+`default-allow-internal` fw rule which enables ingress connections within the VPC network for all protocols and ports between instances.
+This rule effectively permits inbound connections between VM instances in the same network.

+The other three rules in the auto-generated network are `default-allow-ssh`, `default-allow-rdp` and `default allow-icmp`.
+The inclusion of these rules allows port 22, Secure Shell or SSH, port 3389, remote desktop protocol or RDP and ICMP traffic from any source IP.

 You can disable the creation of default networks by creating an organization policy with the `compute.skipDefaultNetworkCreation` constraint.
 Projects that inherit this policy won't have a default network.